MikeyJL/mikey-lau/content/articles/my-journey.md

 ---
-title: My journey as a fitness professional
+title: Working with a client over lockdown
-description: Find out what it's like to have me as your personal trainer.
+description: Find out what it's like to have me as your personal trainer
 img: about-me.jpg
 alt: About me
 id: "1"